zeljkoprsa/hitmaker/apps/hitmaker/README.md

 # Metrodome

-A modern, feature-rich metronome application built with React and TypeScript, designed to help musicians practice with precision timing and customizable settings.
+A modern, minimal metronome built to help musicians practice with precision timing and customizable settings.
 Currently in alpha stage (v0.2.0-alpha.1).

 ## Features